cloudmesh-community/hid-sp18-523/paper/paper.md

 collaborate with data.
 Domo has more than 400 data connectors.
 Data can be accessed directly from public or private cloud regardless if it is available on-premise or proprietary systems.

-## Introduction

-Data is heart of information for any business.
-Though it might seems easy; but, it is very trivial to find relevant data that is required by different people working in different departments of large organization.
+Data is heart of information for any business. it is very trivial to find relevant data that is requiredby different people working in different departments of large organization.
 More so, the bigger challenge is to derive insights from the data after it is located.
 Domo transforms the way orgaizations employee access, use, analyze and share data.
 Domo gives power to users and helps them make decision in real time.
 Domo can be thought of as cloud based data operating system that has the ability to handle and process data regardless of its type and location.
 Domo brings different data